mikpoly/Bonk-of-America-public/README.md

 📣 Beta Feedback Welcome

-In Beta – Phase 1, your feedback is crucial (bugs, UX, compatibility).
+In Beta — Phase 1, your feedback is crucial (bugs, UX, compatibility).
-Please include: device, OS, browser, wallet version, screenshot, and steps to reproduce.
+Please include: device, OS, browser, wallet + version, screenshot, and steps to reproduce.

 ⚖️ Notices

 No financial promises.
-Use at your own risk.
+Use at your own risk

-Respect local laws and your wallet’s terms.
+Respect local laws and your wallet’s terms

-Trademarks & logos belong to their respective owners.
+Trademarks & logos belong to their respective owners